Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

-\paragraph To show that $\cone(\eta_E)$ is contractible, we need to show that there exists a $B$-linear homotopy for $D$.
-For this, we consider $D$ as obtained from $d_\Delta$ by a small perturbation $Q+d_M$.
+As the maps $d_\Delta$ are also $B$-linear, the special homotopy retraction is also $B$-linear.
+To show that $\cone(\eta_E)$ is contractible, we need to show that there exists a $B$-linear homotopy for $D$.
+For this we consider $D$ as obtained from $d_\Delta$ by a small perturbation $Q+d_M$.
 Then apply homological perturbation lemma to obtain the homotopy for $D$.
 As mentioned earlier, the map $D$ is not really a differential as $D^2$ is not zero.
 Thus the ordinary homological perturbation lemma does not apply to this case.
-However it is a predifferential, that is $D^2$ is in the center of $B$-linear maps from $\cone(\eta_E)$ to itself.
-In this situation the homological perturbation lemma can still be applied as is explained in the Appendix~\ref{sec:chpl}.
-The condition that needs to be checked for this to work is summarized in the following lemma.
+However $D$ satisfies the matrix cofactorization identity by its construction.
+In this situation a curved version of homological perturbation lemma can still be applied as is explained in the Appendix~\ref{sec:chpl}.
+To perform perturbation we need the following lemma.

-\begin{Lemma} The curved perturbation $\delta:=Q+d_M$ is small.
+\begin{lemma} The curved perturbation $\delta:=Q+d_M$ is small.
 That is we can define the operator $(\id-\delta\circ H)^{-1}$ on $\cone(\eta_E)$.
-In fact the operator $\delta\circ H$ is locally nilpotent on $\cone(\eta_E)$. \end{Lemma}
+In fact the operator $\delta\circ H$ is locally nilpotent on $\cone(\eta_E)$. \end{lemma}

-\paragraph \textbf{Proof of Lemma~\ref{lem:small}.} For a $\Z^{\geq 0}$-graded vector space we say an operator on it is locally nilpotent if for any element of bounded degree it is nilpotent.
+\proof For a $\Z^{\geq 0}$-graded vector space we say an operator on it is locally nilpotent if for any element of bounded degree it is nilpotent.
 In our case, we consider the space $\cone(\eta_E)$ be graded by the number of $B$-tensors.
 Observe that the operator $Q$ preserves the number of $B$-tensors while $d_M$ reduces the number of $B$-tensors by one.
 The homotopy operator also reduces the number of $B$-tensors by one.
 Hence the composition $\delta\circ H$ strictly reduces the number of $B$-tensors.
 So it must be locally nilpotent by degree consideration.
-Since $\delta\circ H$ is a locally nilpotent operator, one can define the operator $(\id-\delta\circ H)^{-1}$ on the direct sum of each graded components which is $\cone(\eta_E)$.
-(Note that it is important here that here $\cone(\eta_E)$ is a direct sum rather than a direct product.)
+Since $\delta\circ H$ is a locally nilpotent operator, one can define the operator $(\id-\delta\circ H)^{-1}$ on the direct sum of each graded components which is $\cone(\eta_E)$~\footnote{Note that it is important here that here $\cone(\eta_E)$ is a direct sum rather than a direct product.}.
+The lemma is proved.

-It follows from the curved homological perturbation lemma~\ref{lem:chpl} over the linear category of $B$-linear morphisms that there exists a homotopy $H_1$ for the operator $D$.
-Hence we have finished half of the proof of the theorem, namely the composition $\Psi\Phi$ is homotopic to the identity functor on $\Tw(B_M)$.
+Applying the curved homological perturbation lemma~\ref{lem:chpl} over the linear category of $B$-linear morphisms, we conclude that there exists a homotopy $H_1$ for the operator $D$.
+Hence $\cone(\eta_E)$ is contractible.
+We have finished half of the proof of the theorem, namely the composition $\Psi\Phi$ is homotopic to the identity functor on $\Tw(B_M)$.